 The effectiveness of development co-operation is more important than ever, given increasingly worrying global trends.
-The Global Partnership Monitoring is the main source of evidence to track progress and take action on the Partnership’s commitments and shared principles of effective development co-operation.
+The Global Partnership Monitoring is the main source of evidence to track progress and take action on stakeholders’ commitments and shared principles of effective development co-operation.

-The Dashboard provides country-level information on development co-operation including status of partner countries' participation in the Global Partnership monitoring exercise and an overview of coordination mechanisms which can help stakeholders to engage in country-level activities during the monitoring exercise.
+The Dashboard provides country-level information on development co-operation including status of partner countries' participation in the Global Partnership monitoring exercise and an overview of institutional arrangements, policies, and coordination mechanisms relevant to development effectiveness.

 WHAT IS THE GLOBAL PARTNERSHIP MONITORING?

 Since 2011, 99 partner countries have led the monitoring exercise in collaboration with hundreds of development partners and other actors.
-Following the three previous monitoring rounds, a stakeholder-led, comprehensive reform of the monitoring exercise was undertaken to ensure the exercise continues to meet the original aims and evolving needs of stakeholders.
+The first three global monitoring rounds took place in 2014, 2016, and 2018.
+Following this, a participatory and comprehensive reform ensured the exercise continues to meet its original aims and the evolving needs of stakeholders.
 The renewed monitoring features a new framework (what we measure) and an improved process (how we measure).
 Learn more about the reform here.

-The Global Partnership monitoring is the sole contributor for data on three SDG targets:
+The Global Partnership monitoring is the official source of data for three SDG targets:

 - SDG 17.15: Respect each country’s policy space and leadership